nishantgoeluk-pixel/procurement-spend-governance-analytics/README.md

 <details>
 <summary><strong>AI Readiness — Copilot Metadata</strong></summary>

-The semantic model has been prepared for Copilot using Power BI Desktop's Model view.
+The semantic model was prepared for Copilot using Power BI Desktop's Model view.

-Applied across the semantic layer:
+Applied across the model:
-- **Table descriptions** — all six tables documented with business purpose
+- **Table descriptions** — all six tables, with a note on what each is for
-- **Column descriptions** — queryable columns documented with business definition, usage context and known limitations
+- **Column descriptions** — queryable columns, with business meaning, usage notes, and known limitations
-- **Measure descriptions** — all eight measures documented with business definition, calculation rationale and usage guidance
+- **Measure descriptions** — all eight measures, with business meaning, calculation logic, and usage guidance

-This applies the metadata layer that governs Copilot query quality when the model is deployed on Fabric capacity.
-The descriptions configure the model for Copilot readiness; Copilot query execution itself requires Fabric capacity and is not enabled in this trial environment.
+This metadata is what governs Copilot's query quality once the model runs on Fabric capacity.
+It makes the model Copilot-ready; actually running Copilot queries needs Fabric capacity, which isn't switched on in this trial environment.

 </details>